 2. Visit Many Houses

 When you embark on this adventure of a lifetime, you may just have an idea about your dream home.
-So make sure to visit a lot of different homes to get another perspective and a better idea of what you like.
+One of the best tips to cut home building costs is to make sure to visit a lot of different homes.
+So that you have another perspective and a better idea of what you like.
 This process will give you tons of ideas and get inspiration for your dream house.

 3. Cut Cost: Get Little Help From Friends

-If you are looking for other ways to cut cost while building your house, having some friends or family could save you a lot of money.
-For example, if you are fortunate to have friends who can design your house (architect), kitchen, bathroom and cabinets that could be great
+If you are looking for other ways to cut costs while building your house, having some friends or family could save you a lot of money.
+For example, if you are fortunate to have friends who can design your house (architect), kitchen, bathroom, and cabinets that could be great

 4. Select Contractors Wisely

-Another great way to cut cost when building your new home is to be clear with your general contractor.
+Another great way on how to cut home building costs is to be clear with your general contractor.
 Communication with your contractors is very important.
 It should be stronger than the communication in your marriage.
 Be specific, and make sure you are all on the same page.
 For instance for your dream home, if you really want vinyl siding, but your builder doesn’t know that he could put up something you don’t want, like stucco.
 Be cordial but direct.
 That will save you many headaches and arguments in the end.

 6. Source Materials When Possible